qfpl/state-machine-testing-course/Lens_Cheatsheet.md

 # Lens - A Cheatsheet

 We will be using lenses in the content of the course, and we encourage you to use them as well.
-We'll mostly use lenses in their simplest form, as generalised "getters" and "setters".
-We may also use prisms, which can be thought of as a combination of a constructor and first-class pattern.
+A `Lens' s a` accesses exactly one `a` within some structure `s`.

-This document will contain examples and explanations to provide an easily digestible to the lenses that are used in this course:
+This document will contain enough examples to provide a cheat-sheet for the lens/prism-using code in this course:

 ## Generating Lenses